ibm-cloud-docs/containers/cs_clusters.md

         </tr>
         <tr>
         <td><code>--location <em>&lt;location&gt;</em></code></td>
-        <td>Replace <em>&lt;location&gt;</em> with the {{site.data.keyword.Bluemix_notm}} location ID where you want to create your cluster.
+        <td>**Standard clusters**: Replace <em>&lt;location&gt;</em> with the {{site.data.keyword.Bluemix_notm}} location ID where you want to create your cluster.
 [Available locations](cs_regions.html#locations) depend on the {{site.data.keyword.containershort_notm}} region you are logged in to.</td>
         </tr>
         <tr>
         <td><code>--machine-type <em>&lt;machine_type&gt;</em></code></td>
-        <td>If you are creating a standard cluster, choose a machine type.
+        <td>**Standard clusters**: Choose a machine type.
 The machine type specifies the virtual compute resources that are available to each worker node.
 Review [Comparison of free and standard clusters for {{site.data.keyword.containershort_notm}}](cs_why.html#cluster_types) for more information.
 For free clusters, you do not have to define the machine type.</td>
         </tr>
         <tr>
         <td><code>--hardware <em>&lt;shared_or_dedicated&gt;</em></code></td>
-        <td>The level of hardware isolation for your worker node.
+        <td>**Standard clusters**: The level of hardware isolation for your worker node.
 Use dedicated to have available physical resources dedicated to you only, or shared to allow physical resources to be shared with other IBM customers.
 The default is shared.
 This value is optional for standard clusters and is not available for free clusters.</td>
         </tr>
         <tr>
         <td><code>--public-vlan <em>&lt;public_vlan_id&gt;</em></code></td>
         <td><ul>
-          <li>For free clusters, you do not have to define a public VLAN.
+          <li>**Free clusters**: You do not have to define a public VLAN.
 Your free cluster is automatically connected to a public VLAN that is owned by IBM.</li>
-          <li>For a standard cluster, if you already have a public VLAN set up in your IBM Cloud infrastructure (SoftLayer) account for that location, enter the ID of the public VLAN.
+          <li>**Standard clusters**: If you already have a public VLAN set up in your IBM Cloud infrastructure (SoftLayer) account for that location, enter the ID of the public VLAN.
 If you do not have both a public and a private VLAN in your account, do not specify this option. {{site.data.keyword.containershort_notm}} automatically creates a public VLAN for you.<br/><br/>
           <strong>Note</strong>: Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 The number and letter combination after those prefixes must match to use those VLANs when creating a cluster.</li>
         </ul></td>
         </tr>
         <tr>
         <td><code>--private-vlan <em>&lt;private_vlan_id&gt;</em></code></td>
-        <td><ul><li>For free clusters, you do not have to define a private VLAN.
-Your free cluster is automatically connected to a private VLAN that is owned by IBM.</li><li>For a standard cluster, if you already have a private VLAN set up in your IBM Cloud infrastructure (SoftLayer) account for that location, enter the ID of the private VLAN.
+        <td><ul><li>**Free clusters**: You do not have to define a private VLAN.
+Your free cluster is automatically connected to a private VLAN that is owned by IBM.</li><li>**Standard clusters**: If you already have a private VLAN set up in your IBM Cloud infrastructure (SoftLayer) account for that location, enter the ID of the private VLAN.
 If you do not have both a public and a private VLAN in your account, do not specify this option. {{site.data.keyword.containershort_notm}} automatically creates a public VLAN for you.<br/><br/><strong>Note</strong>: Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 The number and letter combination after those prefixes must match to use those VLANs when creating a cluster.</li></ul></td>
         </tr>
         <tr>
         <td><code>--name <em>&lt;name&gt;</em></code></td>
-        <td>Replace <em>&lt;name&gt;</em> with a name for your cluster.</td>
+        <td>**Free and standard clusters**: Replace <em>&lt;name&gt;</em> with a name for your cluster.
+The name must start with a letter, can contain letters, numbers, and -, and must be 35 characters or fewer.
+Note that the {{site.data.keyword.IBM_notm}}-assigned Ingress subdomain is derived from the cluster name.
+The cluster name and Ingress subdomain together form the fully qualified domain name, which must be unique within a region and have 63 characters or fewer.
+To meet these requirements, the cluster name might be truncated or the subdomain might be assigned random character values.</td>
         </tr>
         <tr>
         <td><code>--workers <em>&lt;number&gt;</em></code></td>
-        <td>The number of worker nodes to include in the cluster.
+        <td>**Standard clusters**: The number of worker nodes to include in the cluster.
 If the <code>--workers</code> option is not specified, 1 worker node is created.</td>
         </tr>
         <tr>
           <td><code>--kube-version <em>&lt;major.minor.patch&gt;</em></code></td>
-          <td>The Kubernetes version for the cluster master node.
+          <td>**Standard clusters**: The Kubernetes version for the cluster master node.
 This value is optional.
 Unless specified, the cluster is created with the default of supported Kubernetes versions.
 To see available versions, run <code>bx cs kube-versions</code>.</td>
         </tr>
         <tr>
         <td><code>--disable-disk-encrypt</code></td>
-        <td>Worker nodes feature disk encryption by default; [learn more](cs_secure.html#encrypted_disks).
+        <td>**Free and standard clusters**: Worker nodes feature disk encryption by default; [learn more](cs_secure.html#encrypted_disks).
 If you want to disable encryption, include this option.</td>
         </tr>
         </tbody></table>